Banging Toolbox

 Choosing the best cordless jigsaw

-#1 Best value cordless jigsaw tool
+#1 Finest value cordless jigsaw tool

 It even handles straight cuts pretty well, definitely better than a lot of other jigsaws in this price range.